BCS GM: Money will not cure the virus, only time

 Russia government rides to the ruble’s rescue

-As far as monetary policy goes, last week, the government, the CBR and state-owned companies took coordinated measures aimed at supporting the ruble.
-The CBR increased limits on FX swap operations with $(up to $5bn) and, starting from 10 March – for the first time in more than 4 years – it began to intervene via $sales, though the volume of such interventions ($50mn per day) indicates the goal is to have a psychological rather than economic effect.
+As far as monetary policy goes, last week, the government, the CBR and state-owned companies took co-ordinated measures aimed at supporting the ruble.
+The CBR increased limits on FX swap operations with dollars (up to $5bn) and, starting from 10 March – for the first time in more than 4 years – it began to intervene via dollar sales, though the volume of such interventions ($50mn per day) indicates the goal is to have a psychological rather than economic effect.
 State companies (Gazprom) also promised to increase FX sales.

 CBR: No rate hike for now

 However, we also do not expect a serious weakening in the ruble from current levels.
 The ruble will be supported by FX sales from the NWF, which may begin as early as this week.
-Therefore, we expect that the exchange rate could stabilize at RUB70-72/$or even appreciate to just below RUB70/$in case of sizeable currency interventions.
+Therefore we expect that the exchange rate could stabilise at RUB70-72/$ or even appreciate to just below RUB70/$ in case of sizeable currency interventions.
 This applies if oil prices remain stable at $33-38/bbl; should they slide below $30/bbl, Russia’s domestic currency may weaken to RUB75-80/$.

-The Fed has utilized almost every lever available, the only tool left to stabilize the markets is the liquidity mechanism – we expect further expansion of the REPO and asset purchasing operations (first and foremost, UST).
+The Fed has utilised almost every lever available, so the only tool left to stabilise the markets is the liquidity mechanism – we expect further expansion of the REPO and asset purchasing operations (first and foremost, UST).

 Commodities have further to fall